planety/prologue/docs/context.md

   doAssert ctx.getQueryParamsOption("name").get() == "12"
 ```

-If you want to specify a default value to return, take a look at <a href="https://planety.github.io/prologue/coreapi/context.html#getQueryParams%2CContext%2Cstring%2Cstring"> getQueryParams </a>
+If you want to specify a default value to return, take a look at [getQueryParams](https://planety.github.io/prologue/coreapi/context.html#getQueryParams%2CContext%2Cstring%2Cstring)

 ### getPathParamsOption